zzzprojects/learn-orm/tutorials/fsharp/type-inference.md

    x + y
 ```

-A common case where a type annotation is useful on a parameter is when the parameter is an object type and you want to use a member.
+A common case where a type annotation is useful on a parameter is when the parameter is an object type, and you want to use a member.

 ```csharp
 let replace(str: string) =